 where $r_{i}$ represents the initial position of motion and $r_{f}$ the final position.
 When substituting Eq.~(\ref{conformmetric}) into Eq.~(\ref{affine parameter}), we derive the affine parameter in its convenient form in the CEPYM BH spacetimes,

 In the following analyses, we shall adopt the dimensionless parameters introduced in Eq.~(\ref{dimensionless parameter}) for convenience.

-For null geodesics with $\delta_1=0$, the proper time is independent of the lapse function and spacetime dimension $D$.
+For null geodesics with $\delta_1=0$, the affine parameter is independent of the lapse function and spacetime dimension $D$.
 We plot the graph of the affine parameter with respect to $r_{f}$ in Fig.~\ref{fig:null}, where we fix the value of $r_{i}$ and vary the value of $r_{f}$.

-In the EPYM BH spacetimes with $N=0$ and $\delta_1=0$, the integrand of Eq.~(\ref{AP CEPYM}) is a constant, so the affine parameter increases linearly as $r_{f}$ approaches the origin, see the blue line in Fig.~\ref{fig:null}.
-In the CEPYM BH spacetimes, a particle moving towards the origin along the radial null geodesics actually never reaches the origin in a finite affine parameter, because the affine parameter is divergent when $r_{f}$ goes to the origin, see, for instance, the cases of $N=1, 2, 3$.
+In the EPYM BH spacetimes with $N=0$ and $\delta_1=0$, the integrand of Eq.~(\ref{AP CEPYM}) is a constant, so the affine parameter increases linearly as $r_{f}$ approaches the center of black holes, see the blue line in Fig.~\ref{fig:null}.
+In the CEPYM BH spacetimes, a particle moving towards the center of black holes along the radial null geodesics actually never reaches the center in a finite affine parameter, because the affine parameter is divergent when $r_{f}$ approaches the center, see, for instance, the cases of $N=1, 2, 3$.
 Here, the constraint $4N\geq D$ is not needed, since Eq. (\ref{AP CEPYM}) with $\delta_1=0$ does not include any information about spacetime dimensions.
 As a result, the radial null geodesics are incomplete in the EPYM BH spacetimes but complete in the CEPYM BH spacetimes.
 Since the affine parameter of null geodesics is irrelevant to the lapse function in Eq.~(\ref{AP CEPYM}) due to $\delta_1=0$, a more general conclusion can be obtained: Null geodesics in the spacetimes described by Eq.~(\ref{Weylfactor}) and Eq.~(\ref{conformmetric}) with an arbitrary lapse function share the same behavior shown in Fig.~\ref{fig:null}.